lumeland/theme-ebook/src/index.md

 He sat down in front of the monitors, Scheme leaning in beside him.
 I wandered back to the enormous canvases.
-One of Lobo's paintings captured two men embracing on a street corner---no, not just embracing: clinging together, like they would never see each other again.
+One of Lobo's paintings captured two men embracing on a street cornerno, not just embracing: clinging together, like they would never see each other again.
 Another showed a woman at an ATM, her face crumpled in utter defeat.

 And then I saw Scheme.
 Even through the haze of the security camera, which Lazar Lobo's brush reproduced so faithfully, it was unquestionably her.
 And, unlike